Disk

 2. Checking Disk Space with df

-(disk free) command reports file system disk space usage.
+The df (disk free) command reports file system disk space usage.

 - Basic Disk Space Usage